 At Monzi, we know lenders who like to work fast.
 So, whether you need to pay the excess on your private health care or your car insurance, it might be possible to access same day loans for your excess.

 That said, you must apply during business hours.
 That way, if you are matched with a lender, they might process your application without delay.
-If approved, you might receive quick, same day cash from $300 to $10,000 to pay your excess.
+If approved, you might receive quick same day loans from $300 to $10,000 to pay your excess.
 From there, your car may get the repairs it needs to get it back on the road.

 Finally, note that processing times may vary.
-While lenders endeavour to provide loan outcomes ASAP, they must assess your application.
+While lenders endeavour to provide fast loan outcomes, they must assess your application.
 As a result, you may need to account for a waiting time of up to one business day.

 Is it possible to get insurance excess loans with no credit check?

-No credit check loans are often seen as a glimmer of hope for bad credit borrowers needing insurance excess loans.
+No credit check loans are often seen as a glimmer of hope for people with bad credit needing insurance excess loans.
 After all, if you can avoid a credit check, how will a lender know about your past borrowing mistakes.

 While that sounds great in theory, lenders are often unwilling to bypass a credit check in practice.
 Ultimately, lenders use credit checks to assess your creditworthiness.
 As a result, they are often a feature of loan assessments and you may not be able to access a loan without one.